So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Colin Mackenzie | Discovery of the remains of Hampi |

-Alexander Greenlaw | First comprehensive photography of Hampi |
+Alexander Greenlaw | First Comprehensive Photography of Hampi |

 J.F.
 Fleet | Compilation & Documentation of the inscription |